BCStudentSoftwareDevTeam/documentation/runbook/new-docker-server.md

 1. If 4GB is enough, copy the blank volume to a new location `cp /var/lib/libvirt/volumes/blank.img /var/lib/libvirt/volumes/data-persist.img` If it is not enough, you will need to create a new volume to use: [Creating Volumes](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_administration_guide/sect-virtualization-virtualized_block_devices-adding_storage_devices_to_guests)
-2. Get the uuid of the new volume(s)
+2. Get the uuid of the new volume(s) (for later)

+### Ansible Prep
-1. Create a yaml file with the appropriate configuration Create a directory with the
+1. Create a file in `vm/app_config/` with your application configuration.
+The name of the file corresponds to VM_NAME used by the creation script.
+See `vm/app_config/wikijs.yml` for an example.
+2. Create a docker-compose file for your application that will be copied to the new VM.
+The name of the directory corresponds to APP_TYPE used by the creation script.
+See `files/wikijs/` for an example.

+### Server Creation
+1. From the `tools/` directory, run the creation script `./create_new_docker_app.sh APP_TYPE VM_NAME`

 ### Resources
 - Creating Volumes:  https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_administration_guide/sect-virtualization-virtualized_block_devices-adding_storage_devices_to_guests